AvinciClubNJ/labs/readme.md

-# AvinciClub Lab project repository
+# AvinciClub Lab Project Repository

 ## Purpose
-The repository is used for teacher sharing code samples during the class.
+This repository is used for teacher sharing code samples during the class.
 Don't use this for student homework.

 ## Guidelines
 ### ***Branches***